 Illinois Motorcycle Helmet Laws

-Helmets are a motorcyclist’s main form of protection; however, the laws in each state regarding helmets vary.
+When looking into your case, our Chicago motorcycle accident attorney will consider the state laws that apply.
+While helmets are a motorcyclist’s main form of protection, this doesn’t mean all motorcyclists have to wear them.
+In the United States, motorcyclist helmet laws differ on a state-by-state basis.
+In some states, motorcyclists are required to wear a helmet whereas in others, they are not.
 Currently, Illinois does not have a motorcycle helmet law.
-They’re one of three states that do not.
+It is one of three states that does not.
 While riders have the right to choose not to wear a helmet, it can’t be ignored that they can be a critical factor in reducing injuries and death in the event of a collision.

-Studies have shown that when states eliminate motorcycle helmet laws, fatalities typically increased.
+Studies have shown that when states eliminate motorcycle helmet laws, fatalities typically increase.
 This happened in Florida when riders aged 21 and older weren’t required to wear helmets.
 Motorcyclist fatalities increased by 81 percent.
-In 2010, Texas repealed their universal helmet law and the number of fatalities increased while helmet used decreased.
+In 2010, Texas repealed its universal helmet law and the number of fatalities also increased, while helmet used decreased.

 Typically, riders who wear helmets have a lesser severity of injury, mortality rate, and use of resources than those who don’t wear them when involved in a motorcycle accident.
 There’s also a correlation between an increase in hospital admissions and costs without universal helmet laws.